-By providing the highest degree of accessibility possible at the outset, we ensure no new barriers will be created, avoiding problems later on.
+By providing the highest degree of accessibility possible at the outset, we ensure no new barriers are created, avoiding problems later on.
 Every individual plays a role in ensuring accessibility from the start.

-Individual accommodation is an essential component of accessibility, however these are distinct approaches.
-The more accessible an environment/organization/process is from the start, the less need there will be for accommodation.
-Although a legal obligation may only require “accommodation as required”, ideally permanent accessibility solutions will be sought, reducing the need for individual accommodation.
+Individual accommodation is an essential component of accessibility however these are distinct approaches.
+The more accessible an environment/organization/process is from the start, the less need there is for accommodation.
+Although a legal obligation may only require “accommodation as required”, we seek permanent accessible solutions.

 We understand that equitable treatment does not necessarily mean treating everyone the same.
 Treating people fairly may require different approaches that do not imply a lesser standard of performance.

-Successful learning and employment outcomes are the result of a shared responsibility and commitment on the part of students, staff and faculty.
-There is the expectation that all members of the community will advance and contribute to the ongoing development of an environment that is accessible and inclusive, while actively working to identify, remove and prevent barriers to persons with disabilities.
+We recognize that barriers are rarely the sole responsibility of a single department, faculty or individual.
+Successful learning and employment outcomes are the result of a shared responsibility, collaboration and commitment on the part of everyone, where all members of the community contribute to the ongoing development of an environment that is accessible and inclusive.

 With creativity, energy and optimism, we set our sights on altering perceptions, behaviours and structures by inventing strategies for social change and using new and existing tools in innovative ways.